 In 2016, FotoFilmic launched off its first retrospective exhibition “The New Face of Film” in collaboration with Boise State University’s Visual Arts Center in Boise, ID.
 Curated by FotoFilmic , this new program assembled 20 photographers from the past FotoFilmic’13, FotoFilmic’14 and FotoFilmic’15 touring exhibitions to present a unique worldview of contemporary photography’s material practices.
 A testimony to the continuous rooting and resurgent evolutions of 21st C. photographic arts in analogue and historical media, “The New Face of Film” underlying vision frames a defining moment and transitionary occupation of film-based photography and its rich lineage of physical craft and recording methods in the context of today’s global digital culture and its transformative social force driving instantaneous image consumption and image making purposes.

-FotoFilmic also offers exclusive print editions and collections of ShortListed and Exhibited photographers from each annual exhibition as an additional commercial means to jumpstart the selling of their selected works on the global art market and help build extra revenues to support their practice.
+FotoFilmic also offers artist prints and fotobooks of ShortListed and Exhibited photographer as an additional commercial means to jumpstart the selling of their selected works on the global art market and help build extra revenues to support their practice.

-Opened in late September 2016 and situated on Bowen Island, BC (Vancouver’s favorite getaway), a 2-minute walk from the ferry dock on Bowen’s main commercial street, the FotoFilmic//PULP gallery showcases a select inventory of limited editions archival C-prints from the SHORTLIST & FOTOFILMIC Online Collections alongside the monthly PULP print shows, as well as display curated film-based fotobooks all the while providing a home to island-exclusive rotating exhibitions and professional workshops (8×10 Impossible Project Instant Film Workshops, FotoFilmic //Village, etc..).
+Opened in late September 2016 and situated on Bowen Island, BC (Vancouver’s favorite getaway), the FotoFilmic//PULP gallery showcases a select inventory of limited edition prints and fotobooks from the FotoFilmic Collections while providing a home to island-exclusive rotating exhibitions and professional workshops.